Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Disaggregated consumer price indices

 \subsection{Intra- and inter-component dependence}

-We also observe inter-temporal persistence in zero-inflation, which arises due to various factors.
-One such factor is systematic institutional restrictions.
-Figure [\ref{fig:intro:data2:JP}] illustrates this with quarterly inflation for Japanese electricity bills.
-Prior to the 1995 revision of the Electricity Business Act (1995:Q4), which initiated energy liberalization in Japan, electricity prices were significantly stale, with persistent zeros.
-Such items are subject to price revisions only after administrative processes, leading to observable inflation occurring intermittently and contributing to the persistence of zeros.
+Figure \ref{fig:intro:data2} also highlights substantial variation in sparsity across components: with the proportion of exact zeros ranging from single-digit percentages to cases where non-zero observations are rare.
+This cross-sectional heterogeneity in zero-inflation is another feature of the data and must be explicitly addressed in our model.

-Other items, such as medical services or school fees, similarly exhibit high proportions of zeros.
-Conversely, items whose prices are largely market-driven, such as fuel or food, are less prone to zero inflation.
-Capturing within-component inter-temporal persistence of zeros (or its absence) is thus a key requirement for the model.
+We also note strong inter-temporal persistence in zero-inflation, which we hypothesize to result from institutional factors.
+A panel in Figure \ref{fig:intro:data1} illustrates this with quarterly inflation for Japanese electricity bills.
+Prior to the 1995 revision of the \textit{Electricity Business Act} in Q4 of 1995 (which initiated energy liberalization in Japan), electricity prices were significantly stale with persistent zeros.
+Such components are subject to price revisions only after administrative processes, which leads to observable inflation occurring intermittently and contributing to persistent zeros.
+Similar patterns are evident in other regulated categories, such as medical services and school fees, which also exhibit high proportions of zeros.
+Conversely, items whose prices are largely market-driven, such as food, are less prone to zero-inflation.